 Personal Defined Benefit Plan

-This plan is specifically for owner-only businesses, or those with a maximum of 5 employees.
+This plan is specifically for sole proprietor businesses, or those with as many as 5 employees.
 With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with a maximum limit set each year.
 While this plan is highly customizable and allows for significant contributions, there may be startup costs and yearly charges associated with it.

 Benefits of a Personal Defined Benefit Plan